Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Experiments

 \item \textbf{Ablated Variants}: We remove key components of \model{}---specifically weight initialization, dynamic reference retargeting, and contact-promoting rewards---to assess their individual contributions. \end{itemize}

 \textbf{Evaluation Metrics} We evaluate the controller’s tracking quality using the following metrics: \begin{itemize} \item Success Rate (SR), which measures the percentage of episodes that end in success.
-An episode is marked as successful if, for both the supporter and the recipient, the distance between the simulated body and its reference motion does not exceed a predefined threshold of 0.5 m. \item Mean Per Joint Position Error (MPJPE), which measures the average positional deviation between the simulated and reference joint positions for both the supporter and the recipient. \item COM Stability, specifically for the HHI-Assist dataset where steady support on a bed is required.
-We calculate the standard deviation of the recipient’s Center of Mass (COM) position throughout the episode.
-A lower standard deviation reflects steadier, more controlled assistance.
-To ensure a consistent number of frames, this metric is computed exclusively for motion sequence subsets where all compared models achieved success. \end{itemize}
+An episode is marked as successful if, for both the supporter and the recipient, the distance between the simulated body and its reference motion does not exceed a predefined threshold of 0.5 m. \item Mean Per Joint Position Error (MPJPE), which measures the average positional deviation between the simulated and reference joint positions for both agents. \item COM Stability on HHI-Assist, which requires steady bed support.
+We measure the temporal stability of the recipient's center of mass (COM).
+See Appendix~C for details. \end{itemize}